omise/bluepine/README.md

 #### Excluding some of default params' attributes `exclude: true`

-Let's say the `update` method doesn't need the `amount` attribute from the `default params`' (but still want to use all other attributes).
+Let's say the `update` method doesn't need the `amount` attribute from the `default params` (but still want to use all other attributes).
 We can specify it as follows.

 ```ruby
 patch :update, path: "/:id", params: %i[amount], exclude: true